kelseyhightower/pipeline/README.md

 ### Create Kubernetes Clusters

 In this section you will create three Kubernetes clusters using [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine).
-Each cluster will represent one of the following environments:
+Each cluster will represent one of the following environments: staging, qa, production.

- * staging
- * qa
- * production

 Create the `staging`, `qa`, and `production` Kubernetes clusters: